Jump to

 Matter And Light

-Discussed in the detailed requirements section, it is the escaping electric field particles from the torus shaped particles of matter - i.e. the electron, positron and 'neutral' particle - that causes the particles of matter to form to a fixed size, and therefore to a fixed mass
+Discussed in the matter particle size section of how the model works page, it is the escaping electric field particles from the torus shaped particles of matter - i.e. the electron, positron and 'neutral' particle

 Please note, the animations do not show the electric field particles exiting from the subatomic particles

-In the Simple Universe model, the atom consists of a positively charged atomic nucleus surrounded by negatively charged orbiting electrons
+The atom consists of a positively charged atomic nucleus

 The positive and negative 'neutral' particle electric field particles, which are emitted by the 'neutral' particles that are in the protons and neutrons of the nucleus

-Are long in length, and are able to wrap around the particle of light that is attached to the orbiting electron, and change the direction of the attached particle of light
+Are long in length, and are able to wrap around the particle of light that is attached to an orbiting electron

-Whereas the electric field particles emitted by an electron, or the positron that is inside a proton
+The electric field particles emitted by an electron, or the positron that is inside a proton

-Are short in length and are not able to wrap around a particle of light, and are not able to change the direction of a particle of light
+Are short in length, and are not able to wrap around a particle of light

 When the orbiting electron and its attached particle of light are moving towards the nucleus, or are moving away from the nucleus

-The positive and negative 'neutral' particle electric fields, change the direction of the particle of light that is pushing the orbiting electron along, into a different direction to the direction that the particle of light is currently on
+Change the direction of the particle of light that is pushing the orbiting electron along, into a different direction to the direction that the particle of light is currently on

-But the positive and negative 'neutral' particle electric fields are not able to change the direction of the attached particle of light
+Are not able to change the direction of the attached particle of light

-This leads to the particle of light that is attached to the orbiting electron, being directed onto a tangential path around the nucleus
+Being directed onto a tangential path around the nucleus

-The orbiting electron becomes directed into a potential well that sits at a distance from the nucleus, with the inner repulsive part of the potential well rapidly increasing when the electron nears the nucleus
+With the inner repulsive part of the potential well, rapidly increasing when the electron nears the nucleus

-The orbiting electron does not radiate its attached particle of light, because it is the attached particle of light itself, that is being directed around the nucleus
+The orbiting electron does not radiate its attached particle of light

-The above is an example of an atom that exists with particles
+The above is perhaps, an example

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe